 Safari 5 users, from the Safari menu, click Reset Safari, make sure Clear history, Empty the cache and Remove all cookies are checked and then click Reset.
 Close and re-start Safari 5.

-If you are viewing the programs on a desktop computer, make sure you have the latest version of the Flash video player installed on your computer.
+If you are viewing the programs on a desktop computer, make sure you have the latest version of the Flash video player installed.
 Place your cursor over the video player and right click your mouse.
 Select "About Adobe Flash Player."
 This link will open a page on the Adobe website that will allow you to download the latest version of the Flash video player at no cost.
 After you download the file, follow the instructions you receive when you open the file for how to install it on your computer.
 A restart of your browser and/or computer may be required for the changes to take effect.
 If you have updated Flash but you continue to receive the message "Error loading player: no playable sources found," it is because your browser is blocking use of the Flash player.
 Type the name of your browser and the phrase "turn on Adobe Flash player" as a Google search to find the latest instructions on how to enable Flash in your browser.

 Some law firms and companies have firewalls or other network configurations that prevent or hinder the playback of streaming video, or that support the playback of video only in certain formats or from certain websites.
 While the Flash video player is used by over 99% of Internet users to view streaming video, your law firm or company may have a unique set up that is preventing you from viewing the video in the Flash video format from a computer that is connected to its network.
 If the steps listed above do not resolve your playblack difficulties, please consult your IT personnel for assistance.